hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 The present government of India has certain evils attendant on it, and there are some very great and good parts in it as well.
-Of highest good is this, that after the fall of the Pâtaliputra Empire till now, India was never under the guidance of such a powerful machinery of government as the British, wielding the sceptre throughout the length and breadth of the land.
+Of highest good is this, that after the fall of the Pātaliputra Empire till now, India was never under the guidance of such a powerful machinery of government as the British, wielding the sceptre throughout the length and breadth of the land.
 And under this Vaishya supremacy, thanks to the strenuous